 Mums sprout in early spring and then start to grow in a bush-like fashion, sometimes.
-However, depending on weather, if left un-pruned some varieties of garden mums can grow quite tall and leggy and start blooming way too early.
+However, depending on weather and the environment, if left un-pruned, as mentioned, some varieties will grow quite tall and leggy and start blooming way too early.
 When this happens the weight of the flowers and leaves on the stems will often cause the branches to fall over.
-To prevent that possibility and maintain a compact shape with more branching, you can pinch mums back starting in early spring and continuing into mid-summer arounf the 4th of July.
+To prevent this from happening and to maintain a compact shape with more branching, you can pinch mums back starting in early spring and continuing into mid-summer arounf the 4th of July.

 NOTE: You don't have to pinch or prune mums at all.
 If you choose not to prune you might only get a short bloom period in summer and it might be necessary to use plant supports to keep leggy stems from flopping over throughout the season.

 If you decide to prune your mums, you can start pinching stems in spring when the plants have reached a height of about 6 inches.
 To pinch them back, simply grab a stem between your thumb and index finger about 2 to 3 inches above the base of the plant and just above a leaf and pinch it off.
 If you're like me, and keep your fingernails clipped short, you can use a pair of sharp puners or snips to cut the stems.
 New lateral stems will then emerge from just beneath where you initially pinched plants.
 When these new stems have reached 6 inches in length pinch them back by about 2 to 3 inches just above a leaf.
 Continue this process for each stem of the plant.
 You can repeat this process until mid-July at which time you can cease pruning and allow the plant to grow and produce buds that will bloom in fall.
 Pinching back any later than mid-July can reduce the number of flower buds

 This pinching process may seem drastic, but the results will be bushy, well-shaped fall-flowering plants.